cygnus-x-i/microphone_dac/README.md

 __________________________________________
 FPGA:       Arctix 7 Basys 3

-Microphone: Pmod MIC
+Microphone: Pmod MIC3

-DAC:        PmodDA1
+DAC:        Pmod DA1
 __________________________________________
 Bitstream is precompiled for Arctix 7 Basys 3 board.

 Sources are finished and working, though many bug fixes are required.
 If things aren't working, take a look at the constrains file and make sure all the pins for your board match the pins used there.
 If they do not, change them to match your setup.

 Expected waveforms were posted to assist with debug.
-Remember this code does have a few problems; be sure to check the TO DO list in the top file for a list of improvements that need to be made to work more smoothly.
+This code does have a few problems; be sure to check the TO DO list in the information section of the audio_dac_top file for a list of improvements that need to be made to work more smoothly.

 Credits:
 ______________